 Note: The RDS encoder contains two types of memory.
 These are marked as RAM and EEPROM.
 Like any other computing system the RAM holds all operational data which are also used for transmission whilst the EEPROM is used for the data storage during power-off.
-By default the button Send will fill the RAM only.
-The button Store will fill the RAM and also stores the data into EEPROM.
-The Store button behavior can be changed in Options - Preferences - Buttons.
+By default the button Test will fill the RAM only.
+The button Apply or Store saves the data into EEPROM.

-If the user forgets to store the data into EEPROM, the settings will be lost when the power is disconnected.
+If the user forgets to store the data into EEPROM, that settings will be lost when the power is disconnected.